commitsovercoffee/hope/README.md

 - a friendly terminal (st, fish, tldr, neovim etc).
 - a minimal graphical environment. (dwm, dmenu, picom, dunst etc).
 - GRUB bootloader.
-- dot files for xinitrc, picom, fish, neovim and touchpad,
+- dot files for xinitrc, picom, fish, neovim and touchpad.

-and installs my recommended apps, if you reply `yes` to the suit prompt.
+and installs my recommended apps, if you reply `yes` to the suite prompt.

 |      Screenshot 01      |      Screenshot 02      |
 | :---------------------: | :---------------------: |